• To receive more information on GridON, please contact us

 Using FCL to enable connection of 4 parallel transformers

-Being scalable to very high voltage and power ratings, this commercial, fail-safe product is well-suited for transmission and distribution network applications.
+Being scalable to very high voltage and power ratings, this commercially available, fail-safe product is well-suited for transmission and distribution network applications.
 The “transformer-like” FCL systems are very robust and easy to install and maintain.

 Typical applications